 After Breakfast we proceed to the Matale area for a walk around a Spice Garden to see cloves, cardamom, nutmeg, pepper and many others growing in their natural habitat.
-We have the chance to learn about the use of some well-known and other rare spices in Sri Lankan cuisine.
+We have the chance to learn about some well-known and other rare spices in Sri Lankan cuisine and enjoy a cookery demonstration to see their use.
 Continuing to Habarana, we visit the Cave Temples at Dambulla en route.
 The Temple complex, a UNESCO World Heritage Site, comprises a series of five caves with over 2000 sq. metres of natural pigment painted walls and ceilings and over 150 statues.
 The largest is a sleeping figure of the Lord Buddha carved out of rock.
 Later we continue to Habarana and our hotel.
 Dinner will be in the hotel tonight.

 Our day starts with a sightseeing tour of Polonnaruwa.
 This medieval city, a UNESCO World Heritage Site, rose to fame as the capital (10th - 12th century AD) after the decline of Anuradhapura.
 The entire landscape of the region is punctuated by huge man-made reservoirs.
 The most famous of these is the Parakrama Samudra or the Sea of Parakrama, larger in size than Colombo harbour.
 The monuments are relatively well preserved and give clear evidence of the glory of Sri Lanka's past.
 Highlights are the Royal Palace complex including the Kings Palace and Audience Hall, the Quadrangle with its concentration of ancient heritage and the spectacular Gal Vihare complex of four massive images of the Buddha, cut from a single slab of granite: a highlight of ancient Sri Lankan rock carving.
 Some of the best examples of Hindu influence are the Temples of Shiva and intricate statues of Hindu Gods.
 Fascinating Buddhist temples, the Lankathilake and Watadage, the Galpotha, the Lotus bath, the Kiri Vihare Dagoba and the remains of a former Temple of the Tooth are other impressive sights.
 We return to our hotel for some free time.
 Dinner will be in the hotel tonight.